 Take a look at my suggestions for the best Italy activities for kids.

-Don’t forget to prepare your travel supplies for your trip too!
-Read here to see our must have travel items for any family trip.
+Get your travel supplies ready!
+Here are our must have travel items for any trip.

 1. Take a Hop On Hop Off bus tour in Rome

 Rome is a must for families visiting Italy.
 This city in the Lazio region of Italy is thousands of years old, and steeped in history and culture.
 If you’re planning a trip to Italy, make this your first stop on your Italy itinerary.
 It will give you a great introduction to what Italy is all about.

 Plan to spend at least two days in Rome.
 We started off our Rome visit with the Hop On Hop Off bus tour.
 The tour gave us a good idea of the layout of the city.
 And it also gave us an opportunity to stop at some of the Italy landmarks for kids and families in Rome.

 Some popular attractions include the Colosseum, the Palatine Hills and the Roman Forum, Trevi Fountain, and the Spanish Steps.
 You should also allot a day to explore the Vatican City, including the Vatican museums and St. Paul’s Cathedral.

 Book your Rome Hop On Hop Off bus tour here.

 Getting there: Rome’s airport has flights from all over the world.
 And the main train station, Termini, also services trains from throughout Europe.

 The next stop on the Italy itinerary is the city of Pisa, famous for its iconic leaning tower.
 Located in the region of Tuscany, Pisa traces its roots to about 100 BC, when it was founded as a Roman colony.